Miss-Inputs/TPG_stuff/README.md

 ### Other stats
 - Custom travel map: Plots a map of regions specified from an arbitrary geo file (.geojson/.gpkg/etc) with how many people have been to each one, according to TPG data.
+- Get main TPG data: Gets main TPG data and optionally scores it (does so by default), for use with everything else.
 - Per-user submission stats: Gets some stats for each player in TPG data, such as their furthest possible point and how far away that is.
 NOTE: This currently needs reworking and also just saves files into /tmp instead of anywhere sensible or configurable.
 - Plot user submissions: Plots rounds and submissions and arrows from the submission to the round, given TPG data and a player name.
 NOTE: This currently needs rewriting and also hardcodes some stuff.